NYU-CS6313-Projects/d3-labs/README.md

 ##Important Links
 * [Scott Murray's Book on D3](http://chimera.labs.oreilly.com/books/1230000000345/index.html)
-	- Chapter 3 covers similar content to the first lab.
+	- Chapter 3 covers similar content to the second video.
 You will probably find it useful for more advanced things
 	- Chapter 4 covers settings up your environment.
 Useful, especially if you're on windows.
-If you're on Linux or OS X, the videos will give better advice
-	- Chapters 5, 6 are covered by Lab 3.
-Please read them BEFORE watching the video
+	- Chapters 5, 6 are covered by Video 4.
-	- Chapters 7, 8 are covered by Lab 4.
+	- Chapters 7, 8 are covered by Video 5.
 	- Chapter 9 is not covered, and is skippable
 	- Chapter 10 covers interactive visualisation.
-The basics will be covered in Lab 4
+The basics will be covered in Video 5
 * [Mozilla HTML Reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)
 * [Mozilla CSS Reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference)
 * [Mozilla JavaScript Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference)